hosseinta2/LLM-from-scratch/README.md

-My implementation of GPT2-160M from scratch for a simple dataset.
+My implementation of GPT2-160M and fine-tuning it from scratch.
-For full code, scroll to the end